CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-task-block-1.md

 #### Result

-Cancelling the [IExecutionTask][] 1 second after it has started results in the variable `($)Task` being cancelled and its properties being updated to the following:
+Cancelling the [IExecutionTask][] 1 second after it has started, results in the flow it represents being cancelled and the properties of `($)Task` being updated to the following:

 ```json
 {